 Shape and Pattern

 As I’ve said, bass traps are shaped differently than foam tiles.
-However, as I have mentioned before in my article on preparing for house parties, they can be great conversation starters.
+However, as I have mentioned before in my article on preparing a house for parties, they can be great conversation starters.

 Unlike foam tiles, they don’t just rely on the texture but also on the jagged shape of foam to trap the sound.
 But not all bass traps have the familiar jagged shape.
 Some, in fact, have a design that’s similar to stairs.
 And some also have a flat surface facing the room.